As U.S. averts default, Japan and China brace for next dollar drama

 About 18 percent of China’s total trade is settled in yuan and it has registered a sharp increase this year after stagnating for most of last year.

-Much of the increase has come in China’s trade with economies outside the United States or the European Union, its biggest demand centers, although it accelerated plans to internationalize the currency with agreements this month with Britain and the European Central Bank.
+Much of the increase has come in China’s trade with economies outside the United States or the European Union, its biggest demand centres, although it accelerated plans to internationalise the currency with agreements this month with Britain and the European Central Bank.

 Achieving more trade in yuan, however, means giving China’s trading partners a place to invest their renminbi as easily as they invest their dollars in U.S. Treasuries now.

-That means opening China further to foreign investment, a realization that could strengthen the hand of officials advocating faster reform.
+That means opening China further to foreign investment, a realisation that could strengthen the hand of officials advocating faster reform.

 “China can only be strong when its currency is a real alternative,” said Chan at Credit Suisse.
 “But to be an alternative you have to have an open market.”